European stock index futures signal early losses

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-PARIS Nov 26 European stock index futures pointed to a slightly lower open on Monday, as investors are set to take a breather following a sharp five-day rally, ahead of a meeting of euro zone finance ministers on Greece.
+PARIS Nov 14 European stock index futures pointed to a lower open on Wednesday, with shares set to reverse the previous day's rally, as investors remain reluctant to make bets ahead of the U.S. 'fiscal cliff'.

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)